clairedonut/Archiduchesse/readme.md

-# Project week 8
+# Archiduchesse, e-commerce website

-## Objective
+## Description of project

-Replicate  Archiduchesse.com using the Bootstrap framework.
+Reproduction of Archiduchesse.com, a French e-commerce website, using the Bootstrap framework.

-## Guidelines
+## Key elements

-* replicate the home page.
+* Responsive site using Boostrap4 grid.
-* repliacte the blog page.
+* Reproduction of the home and blog pages.
-* create a contact page including form and google maps.
+* Created a contact page which includes a contact form and integrates google maps.